cncjs/cncjs/e2e/README.md

 ## Running

-The suite tests a server that is already running; it does not start one.
+The smoke and hardware tiers test a server that is already running; they do not start one.
+The auth tier starts its own, and the Electron tier launches the packaged app.

 ```bash
 yarn dev          # or: yarn win-dev on Windows